CBD Oil For Arthritis – A Look At The Science

 This study also echoed the importance of full-spectrum or broad-spectrum CBD oil, noting that “The industrial hemp product used in this study is a proprietary strain-specific extract of the cannabinoids outlined in the methods with relatively high concentrations of CBD and lesser quantities of other cannabinoids as well as small amounts of terpenes that may have synergistic effects often termed the ‘entourage effect.’

 While plenty more research and clinical testing is required, existing evidence is pre-clinical but it is accumulating.

 With discoveries like those listed above taking place in recent years, and CBD becoming a mainstream trending product, studies are accelerating rapidly and our understanding of cannabinoids is expanding constantly.

-We would recommend keeping an eye on our blog for regular updates around the science of CBD oil, but if you’re ready to give CBD a try yourself, a tested high quality broad-spectrum CBD oil will ensure you avoid any low quality products and experience the full entourage effect!
+We would recommend keeping an eye on our blog for regular updates around the science of CBD oil, but if you’re ready to give CBD a try yourself, a tested high-quality CBD oil will ensure you avoid any poor experiences and enjoy the full entourage effect!